 Soon after that, probably in January, 1961, I copied on additional sheets "differentials" from E. G. Phillips' 'A Course of Analysis' and then I wrote "One must read mathematics quietly and with a calm mind, never jumping from this point to that point and thinking that one's progress is slow" and pasted those sheets in my book on calculus.
-I have disposed almost all books of my mathematics honours course but carefully preserved that book on analysis.
+I have disposed almost all books of my mathematics honours course but carefully preserved that book on analysis - containing the conviction that led to the recovery No. 5.